Dholydai/The_Post-Mech_Praxis/README.md

 The "post-mechanical typewriter mechanical switch keyboard"... designed for writers born in the third decade of the 21st century.

 The cases were created using https://github.com/jeffminton/keyboard_stl_generator and OpenSCAD.
-The PCB design and controller program were created by Troy Fletcher.
+The PCB design and controller program were created by Troy Fletcher: https://github.com/TroyFletcher/vim-colors-synthwave

 ![IMG_1997](https://github.com/Dholydai/The_Post-Mech_Praxis/assets/116427384/7d9906ec-d64b-45fb-8165-cec530d671c4)